Phantasy Star II: Ports

 Phantasy Star II was re-released as a port in two different forms for the Sega Saturn and Game Boy Advance as part of Phantasy Star Collection.
-It was also released on the Sega Smash Pack Volume 1 for the Dreamcast.
+It was also released on the Sega Smash Pack for Windows, and Dreamcast.
 It is also part of the Sega Genesis Collection for PlayStation 2 and PlayStation Portable.
 The game is available in Sonic's Ultimate Genesis Collection for Xbox 360 and PlayStation 3.
-The game is also included as part of Sega Genesis Classics for Xbox One, PlayStation 4, Nintendo Switch, Microsoft Windows, macOS, and Linux.
+The game is also included as part of Sega Genesis Classics for Xbox One, PlayStation 4, Nintendo Switch, Windows, macOS, and Linux.

 The game was made available through Nintendo's Virtual Console service in 2008.
 On June 10, 2009, it was released on Xbox Live Arcade under the Sega Vintage Collection banner.
 On August 26, 2010, an iPhone port of the game was released.
 The port later became available on the iPad and iPod touch as well.
 On June 22, 2017, Sega made the game available for free through both iTunes and Android.

-In October 1993, Atari Corporation filed a lawsuit against Sega for an alleged infringement of a patent originally created by Atari Corp. in the 1980s, with the former seeking a preliminary injunction to stop manufacturing, usage and sales of hardware and software for both Sega Genesis and Game Gear.
-On September 28, 1994, both parties reached a settlement in which it involved a cross-licensing agreement to publish up to five titles each year across their systems until 2001.
-Phantasy Star II was one of the first five titles approved from the deal by Sega in order to be converted for the Atari Jaguar, but it was never released.
+In October 1993, Atari Corporation filed a lawsuit against Sega for an alleged infringement of a patent originally created by Atari Corp. in the 1980s, and Atari sought a preliminary injunction to stop manufacturing, usage, and sales of hardware and software for the Genesis and Game Gear.
+On September 28, 1994, both parties reached a settlement involving a cross-licensing agreement to publish up to five games each year across their systems until 2001.
+Phantasy Star II was one of the first five games approved from the deal by Sega in order to be converted for the Atari Jaguar, but it was never released.

+Phantasy Star II would eventually see a rerelease on the Sega Genesis Mini 2 in October 2022, along with 60 other games.
+Ported by M2, this version features a few quality of life additions, including a faster run speed, faster combat and animations, and an additional mode where EXP and Meseta (the game's in-game currency) are doubled, to eliminate some level grinding.
+These changes were met with positive reception.